ImplFerris/pico-pico/src/cargo-generate.md

+{{#title Create a Raspberry Pi Pico 2 Rust Project Using cargo-generate Template | impl Rust for RP2350}}

 # Project Template with `cargo-generate`

 "cargo-generate is a developer tool to help you get up and running quickly with a new Rust project by leveraging a pre-existing git repository as a template."